rust-lang/book/src/ch03-03-how-functions-work.md

 }
 ```

-is a block that, in this case, gets evaluated to `4`, which then gets bound to
+is a block that, in this case, evaluates to `4`, and then gets bound to
 `y` as part of the `let` statement.

-Note that the line containing `x + 1` does not have a semicolon at the end like
+Note that the line containing `x + 1` does not have a semicolon at the end,
-most of the lines we've seen up until now have had.
+unlike most of the lines we've seen up until now.
 This is the most important
 distinction between expressions and statements to remember: statements end in
 semicolons while expressions do not.
 If you add a semicolon to the end of an
 expression, that will turn it into a statement, which will then not return a